-The Federal Council is responsible for decision making regarding the application for general licence.
+The Federal Council is responsible for decision making regarding the application for general license.
 The decision of the Federal Council will be brought before parliament.
 It is then subject to an optional referendum.
 The Swiss government consists of the seven members of the Federal Council who are elected by the United Federal Assembly for a four-year term.

-The Federal Department of the Environment, Transport, Energy and Communications DETEC is responsible for the decision making regarding the application for Construction and Operating licence.
+The Federal Department of the Environment, Transport, Energy and Communications DETEC is responsible for the decision making regarding the application for Construction and Operating license.
 Its decisions can be appealed to the Federal Administrative Court, and at a later stage to the Federal Supreme Court.
 More than 1900 people work within DETEC (including its agencies like SFOE).

 The Swiss Federal Office of Energy SFOE has the lead on all three authorisation procedures.
-The SFOE employs more than 200 staff.
-As of the beginning of 2010, the SFOE comprises four divisions and two operational sections.
+The SFOE employs almost 200 staff members.
+As of the beginning of 2012, the SFOE comprises five divisions and two operational sections.

 The Swiss Federal Nuclear Safety Inspectorate ENSI is the national regulatory body with responsibility for the nuclear safety and security of Swiss nuclear facilities.
 In the licensing procedures it is also responsible for safety-related examination and assessment of the facilities.
-ENSI's annual budget is in the order of CHF 40 million (i.e. about EUR 26 million).
-Most of ENSI's expenses are covered by fees which licence holders have to pay to the federal government.
-ENSI currently employs 115 staff: physicists, mechanical, electrical and civil engineers, geologists, chemists, biologists and psychologists, in addition to technical and administrative personnel.
+Most of ENSI's expenses are covered by fees which license holders have to pay to the federal government.
+ENSI currently employs around 150 staff members: physicists, mechanical, electrical and civil engineers, geologists, chemists, biologists and psychologists, in addition to technical and administrative personnel.